netsage-project/netsage-slopegraph-panel/README.md

 The **Color palette** variable allows you to choose the color palette to color the paths.
 The panel chooses the color from the palette on a scale proportionate to the values returned by the query.  **Invert Color Palette** inverses the order of the colors in the palette.

 Lastly, **Hover color** allows you to set the color the path will turn when hovered over with a mouse.

+## Building Instructions

+To build the code, Docker needs to be installed

+1. `docker-compose build`
+2. `docker-compose up --abort-on-container-exit`

+This will generate the built binaries in the dist directory